- Stretch them so that they fit you more comfortably.

 “Basically, the more the shoe forces the big toe toward the second toe and allows excess motion, the worse the deformity”.

-Still, tight shoes are not the only culprit and there are other causes that can make things worse for your bunions:
+Still, tight shoes are not the only culprit and there are other causes that can make things more painful for your bunions:

-• High heel shoes and narrow pointed shoes that also crowd the toes.
+- High heel shoes and narrow pointed shoes also crowd the toes.

 Can shoes be stretched to accommodate bunions?